Good Morning, Midnight (Brooks-Dalton novel): Background

-Adaptation
+Film adaptation

 Actor-director George Clooney acquired the movie rights to the novel in June 2019.
 Clooney directed and acted in the adaptation, entitled The Midnight Sky.
 Mark L. Smith, screenwriter for The Revenant, wrote the screenplay.

 The Midnight Sky has several differences from the book.

 The plot now takes place in 2049 and Augustine (played by Clooney himself) has a terminal illness that forces him to undergo hemodialysis sessions.

 The astronomer has been able to communicate with Aether since the beginning of the story, but the contact between them is cut off by distance.
-That's what forces Augustine to take a journey to another distant station with more modern radio equipment.
+That is what forces Augustine to take a journey to another distant station with more modern radio equipment.

 Unlike the book, the space mission is returning from an expedition to Jupiter that aimed to investigate conditions for humanity to colonize one of the planet's moons.

 Sullivan (played by Felicity Jones) has a relationship with the captain of the space mission and is pregnant with their child – a last-minute addition to the plot after the actress became pregnant in real life.

 In the end, also unlike the book, Augustine reveals to the astronauts that the world was destroyed by a toxic cloud and became uninhabitable.

 Two of them decide to return to Earth anyway to find out what happened to their families, while Sullivan and her companion decide to change course back to Jupiter and restart civilization on a new planet.